SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

 ## Introduction

 This lab walks you through the steps to quickly provision an Visual Builder Cloud Service on Oracle Cloud.
-In this lab we will create Mobile application which will take photo of ID card and then store it in Object Storage.
+In this lab we will create Mobile application which will take photo of insurance ID card and then store it in Object Storage.
 Further we will also use Vision service to get required detail from the image that user took and store it in Autonomous Database.

 Estimated lab time: 2 hours